-- Candidates and third party advertisers cannot cause an election campaign advertisement to appear unless they provide the following information to the broadcaster or publisher in writing: - the name of the candidate/registered third party advertiser - the name, business address and telephone number of the individual who deals with the broadcaster or publisher under the direction of the candidate/registered third party advertiser - the third party advertiser must also include the name of the municipality where the third party advertiser is registered. - No broadcaster or publisher shall cause a campaign or third party advertisement to appear unless this information has been provided. - The restricted period for third party advertisements is May 1, 2018 until the close of voting on voting day on October 22, 2018.
+Candidates and third-party advertisers cannot cause an election campaign advertisement to appear unless they provide the following information to the broadcaster or publisher in writing:

+- the name of the candidate/registered third-party advertiser - the name, business address and telephone number of the individual who deals with the broadcaster or publisher under the direction of the candidate/registered third-party advertiser - the third-party advertiser must also include the name of the municipality where the third-party advertiser is registered. - No broadcaster or publisher shall cause a campaign or third-party advertisement to appear unless this information has been provided. - The period during which third-party advertisements can appear is May 1, 2022 until the close of voting on voting day on October 24, 2022.

-CAMPAIGN ADVERTISEMENTS (cont'd)
+Campaign Advertisements (Cont'd)

-- The broadcaster or publisher of a third party or candidate advertisement shall maintain records containing the following information for a period of four years after the date the advertisement appears and shall permit the public to inspect the records during normal business hours: - the name of the candidate/registered third party advertiser - the name, business address and telephone number of the individual who deals with the broadcaster or publisher under the direction of the candidate/registered third party advertiser - a copy of the advertisement, or the means of reproducing it for inspection. - a statement of the charge made for its appearance.
+- The broadcaster or publisher of a third-party or candidate advertisement shall maintain records containing the following information for a period of four years after the date the advertisement appears and shall permit the public to inspect the records during normal business hours: - the name of the candidate/registered third-party advertiser - the name, business address and telephone number of the individual who deals with the broadcaster or publisher under the direction of the candidate/registered third-party advertiser - a copy of the advertisement, or the means of reproducing it for inspection. - a statement of the charge made for its appearance.